Building a Collection

 Renting cards is an excellent way for players to increase the diversity of their playable deck.
 New players who only own starter cards can rent cards to earn rewards and get a feel of various cards when used in battle.

-To compete with leveled-up Units, remember that leveled-up Summoners are also needed.
+To compete with leveled-up , remember that leveled-up are also needed.
 If you have leveled up card Units beyond your summoning capability, they will always be limited in a battle to the maximum level your summoners allow.
 That's why it's a good idea to level up your Summoners first, then level up the Monster cards to meet their summoning level.